acc-trainings/SpringBoot-OpenShift-Training/README.md

 ![pic1](https://github.com/acc-trainings/customer-api/blob/5.DevOps-CICD/2.Github_ConfigRepo_Setup/pic1.png)

 2. This repo will be act as “Gold Copy” for the ArgoCD Config repo for DevOps demo.
-3. Click on the “Code” section highlighted in Green and choose “Download ZIP’
+3. Click on the “Code” section highlighted in Green and choose “Download ZIP"
-4. The repo will be downloaded in the “downloaded” folder or any designated folder that your system is set for.
+4. The repo will be downloaded in the “Download” folder or any designated folder that your system is set for.
 5. Go to “Download” folder and navigate the repo which you have just downloaded.
 Unzip the folder.
 6. Go to https://github.com/acc-trainings
-7. Click on “New” Button to create a new repo.
+7. Click on “New” Button to create a new repo
 8. Name your repo name as “githubusername-ConfigRepo”

 **Note** This naming convention has kept as standard as there would be multiple users are going to create repo.
 This is to avoid conflicts in the repo name.

 9. Select “Public” , Check “ Add a README file”
 10. Click on “Create repository”
 11. An empty repo will be created.
-Go to your repo URL .
+Go to your repo URL
 12. Click on the “Add file” option.
 13. Click on “Upload Files”
-14. Open the “download” folder where you have unzip the repo folder.
-Drag and drop all the files and folders from that location to here in this github repo.
+14. Open the “Download” folder where you have unzipped the repo folder.
+Drag and drop all the files and folders from unzip folder location to here in this github repo.
 15. Click on commit the changes.
 It should look something like below

 ![pic2](https://github.com/acc-trainings/customer-api/blob/5.DevOps-CICD/2.Github_ConfigRepo_Setup/pic2.png)

-16. At this point of time, your source code repo is ready.
+16. At this point of time, your Config repo is ready.

 ## c.
 Quay.io repo setup